Lee Atwater: 1988 election

-During that campaign, future President George W. Bush took an office across the hall from Atwater's, where his job was to serve as his father's eyes and ears.
+During the campaign, future President George W. Bush took an office across the hall from Atwater, where his job was to serve as his father's eyes and ears.
 Bush wrote in his autobiography, "I was an allegiance enforcer and a listening ear."
-In her memoir, Barbara Bush said the younger Bush (whom Atwater called "Junior") and Atwater became "great friends."
+In her memoir, Barbara Bush said Atwater and the younger Bush (whom Atwater called "Junior") became "great friends."